Students, Parents, Friends, and Music Enthusiasts,

 During the faculty retreat held before the beginning of the fall semester, the faculty will:

-The Advisory Committee manages all departmental policy documents, including the Department of Music Bylaws and Faculty Handbook.
+The Advisory Committee manages all departmental policy documents, including the Department of Music Bylaws.
 In addition, the committee may discuss and make recommendations for procedural issues that involve both students and faculty.

 The Curriculum and Assessment Committee oversees both the curriculum and institutional assessment.
 The committee is assigned the following tasks: